top of page

 🏛️ Wealth tax (IFI)

-Applies only above certain thresholds for French property assets
+Applies only above certain thresholds for French real estate assets

 👉 Tip: unlike in some countries, these costs are generally transparent and published in advance, which makes long-term ownership easier to anticipate.